 Associate Professor of Medicine (General Medicine) and of Faculty of Arts and Sciences; Principal Investigator (SILVER-AMI Study)

-Heart failure; Geriatric Conditions; Functional Disability; Quality of Life; Remote Monitoring; End of Life Issues
+Heart failure; Geriatric Conditions; Hospital Quality of Care; Hospital Care Transitions; End of Life Issues

 Dr. Chaudhry’s research is directed toward improving outcomes in older patients with heart failure.
 She is currently funded by the NIH to conduct studies to determine the prognostic importance of geriatric conditions in patients with heart failure.
 She also has an interest in remote monitoring systems in heart failure.